 To accomplish the same social standing that Starbucks has achieved, most brands have a long way to go.
 It is necessary to build holistic, omnichannel offerings where the sum of products, services, and experiences result in a unique brand identity.
 This brand identity should emphasize unique brand attributes, rather than the traits of the products they sell.

 To build brand value, it is vital that your organization participates in all three of these priorities.
 However, determining whether or not your brand strategy is effective demands a strong, metrics-based approach to brand tracking.
-A brand tracking initiative should use marketing attribution to track brand perception, and determine how these perceptions lead to conversions.
+A brand tracking initiative should use marketing attribution to track brand perception, and determine how these perceptions impact brand equity and lead to conversions.
 Once these metrics have been analyzed, your organization will be able to continuously identify where strategy can be optimized – providing a competitive advantage in your industry.